 As long the company has product development in one site, the pulse room will work fine.
 But when product development is distributed around the globe the visualization and control become a challenge.
 Communication SW and HW that support video meetings are used to interact on pulse meetings across the sites.
 But it will be hard for the management team to actually see what is happening in all the pulse rooms.
 That is, until now.

-With the Parmatur App you have the projects in your hand.
+With the Parmatur App you have the Pulse room in your hand.
 You get weekly updates on all your running projects, regardless of where the projects are located, and compiled information about the project portfolio from all your Pulse rooms.

 The projects enter reports every week into the Parmatur App.
 How many sub-results are approved?
 How many are ongoing?
 How many activities have been done?
 How many resources are working in the project?
 Using this data together with initial information on the projects, the App calculates finished dates and gives early warning when a project is slipping behind the schedule.
 You will also get an overall health check of the projects.